PhonologicalCorpusTools/SLPAA/docs/source/sign_level_info.rst

 Sign Level Information
 *********************

-**This module provides a place to tag the particular corpus entry with relevant information, including information about the signer, the coder, the video, and the sign.
-This information may be used in searches to identify and group together signs based on shared sign level information.**
+This module provides a place to tag the particular corpus entry with relevant information, including information about the signer, the coder, the video, and the sign.
+This information may be used in searches to identify and group together signs based on shared sign level information.

-#Here's an example reference [Morgan2017]_; note that the reference is in square brackets and ends with an underscore.
-On ReadtheDocs, it will be a blue linked text, but the text will match the exact material in the square brackets.

-#Here's an example of a glossary item: :ref:`sample_2`.
-On ReadtheDocs, it will be blue linked text, but the actual text that is the 'section heading' ('Sample 2') will be used instead of the name of the link ('sample_2'), which allows for nicer formatting and multi-word glossary items.

 - **Entry ID**